ShinjiKatoA16/UCSY-sw-eng/python-14.md

 ```
 $ source ~/pathconda
 ```
 will activate anaconda.
-If you want to always activate it, modify ~/.bashrc
+If you want to always activate it, modify ~/.profile or ~/.bashrc

 ### jupyter notebook hands on